tfpgh/runup/README.md

 # runup
-A simple Linux CLI to automatically run programs on startup.
+A simple Linux CLI to automatically run programs on startup